-Rehabilitation Counseling - BS (Online)
+Rehabilitation studies - BS (Online)

 This is a fully online program with no geographic restrictions.
 Graduates with a Bachelor’s degree in Rehabilitation Studies are in high demand.
 In the rehabilitation field the DOT and the O*NET are the standard used to project future employment.
 These sources indicate the employment needs for the next eight years for entry-level rehabilitation technicians nationwide have an average growth rate of 20 – 28% with projected job openings nationally of 189,100.